 I’ve dedicated so much of my time transitioning from, let’s say, a box of brownie mix to one from scratch and believe me it’s harder than one might think.
 I have tried a lot of recipes, just to find the perfect one.
 This snowballed into me finding and creating more recipes for more delicious favorites, ingredients, seasonings etc. just so my family and I can live a healthier lifestyle.

-Over the past few years I’ve been on a mission to find and create recipes that I can make from scratch.
-Meals that use fresh ingredients, not boxed or frozen meals that don’t always have the healthiest ingredients in them.
-I’ve dedicated my time to transitioning from, let’s say, a box of brownie mix, to one from scratch, and believe me its harder than one may think!
-I have tried a lot of recipes, just to find the perfect one.
-This snowballed into finding and creating more recipes for other things I can do to live a healthier lifestyle.
 Do I make my own pasta, well no… not yet!
-Sometimes I do buy marinara sauce or pesto, but I make the better choice and buy organic or all natural etc. Bottom line is I do my best with what I can find and afford, and with that said, not only do I feel that food tastes better when it is from scratch, but sometimes its a lot cheaper too!
-It might take extra in time, but it is worth it!!
+Sometimes I do buy canned beans or pesto (hence the name, Simply Scratch), but I make the better choice and buy organic or all natural etc. Bottom line is I do my best with what I can find and afford, and with that said, not only do I feel that food tastes better when it is made from scratch but sometimes it’s a lot cheaper too.
+It might take extra effort but it is well worth it!